 IVA has initiated a number of programmes that have since been hived off, including:

-Sveriges Tekniska Attachéer (Sweden’s Technology Attachés), a programme that is now part of Tillväxtanalys (Growth Analysis – Swedish Agency for Growth Policy Analysis), began in 1981 when IVA started placing employees at embassies around the world.
+Sveriges Tekniska Attachéer (Sweden’s Technology Attachés), began in 1981 when IVA started placing employees at embassies around the world.
 Their job was to monitor technology development in the country and report back to IVA in Sweden.
+Today these are the Science and Innovations Councellors, focusing on innovation and economic growth.

 Svetskommissionen (The Swedish Welding Commission), formed in 1931, and Ytkemiska institutet (Institute for Surface Chemistry), formed in 1963, are examples of IVA initiatives to stimulate collaboration between industry and research in a specific field.
 The mission of Power Circle, a professional organisation launched in 2008, is to strengthen, support and promote Swedish electricity and electric power technology.